Amplitude recursions with an extra marked point: Genus one (one-loop level)

-\paragraph{Boundary value $\bC^\El_0$:} The boundary value $\bC^\El_0$ is obtained by confining the region of integration to an infinitesimal interval as $z_2\to 0=z_1$.
-As for the genus-zero calculation in \eqn{eqn:C0entriesCalculation}, the main tool to investigate this degeneration and the corresponding behavior of genus-one Selberg integrals is a change of variables $z_i=z_2 x_i$, where $x_i$ are points in the unit interval on the real line whereas $z_i$ lay on the boundary of a cylinder.
+\textbf{Boundary value $\bC^\El_0$:} The boundary value $\bC^\El_0$ is obtained by confining the region of integration to an infinitesimal interval as $z_2\to 0=z_1$.
+As for the genus-zero calculation in \eqn{eqn:C0entriesCalculation}, the main tool to investigate this degeneration and the corresponding behavior of genus-one Selberg integrals is a change of variables $z_i=z_2 x_i$, where $x_i$ are points in the unit interval on the real line whereas $z_i$ are located on the boundary of an annulus.

-According to the discussion after \eqn{eqn:SelbergSeedFrom0To1} and as a consequence of \eqn{eqn:asympGammaz0}, the seed $\SelE$ degenerates at lowest order in $z_2$ for $z_2\to 0$ up to a proportionality factor to the genus-zero Selberg seed $\Sel$ for the $L$ points $0=x_1<x_L<x_{L-1}<\dots<x_2=1$ on the unit interval, which is (cf.~\eqn{eqn:SandKN}) precisely the $(L+1)$-point genus-zero Koba--Nielsen factor defined in \eqn{eqn:KN}:
+According to the discussion below definition \ref{def:SelbergInt} in \subsecref{ssec:genSelberg} and as a consequence of \eqn{eqn:asympGammaz0}, the genus-one Selberg seed $\SelE$ degenerates at lowest order in $z_2$ for $z_2\to 0$ up to a proportionality factor to the genus-zero Selberg seed $\Sel$ for the $L$ points $0=x_1<x_L<x_{L-1}<\dots<x_2=1$ on the unit interval, which is (cf.~\eqn{eqn:SandKN}) precisely the $(L{+}1)$-point genus-zero Koba--Nielsen factor defined in \eqn{eqn:KN}: